Sto\"ilow's theorem revisited: Introduction

-As authors' interest to these theorems of Sto\"ilow stems from their role in the theory of quasiregular mappings, we finish this introduction with a related remark.
-In the quasiconformal literature Sto\"ilow's theorem typicaly refers to the result that \emph{each quasiregular mapping $S\to S'$ between Riemann surfaces factors to a holomorphic map $S\to S'$ and a quasiconformal homeomorphism $S\to S$}.
-Proof of this result is analytic in its nature and based on the Beltrami equation.
+As the authors' interest for these theorems of Sto\"ilow stems from their role in the theory of quasiregular maps, we finish this introduction with a related remark.
+In the quasiconformal literature Sto\"ilow's theorem typically refers to the result that \emph{each quasiregular map $S\to S'$ between Riemann surfaces factors into a holomorphic map $S\to S'$ and a quasiconformal homeomorphism $S\to S$}.
+The proof of this result is analytic in its nature and based on the Beltrami equation.
 We refer to Astala, Iwaniec, and Martin \cite[Theorem 5.5.1]{Astala-Iwaniec-Martin-book} for a detailed discussion.

-\textbf{Acknowledgements.} Authors would like to thank Mario Bonk for his encouragement to write this expository article and for several helpful remarks.
+\textbf{Acknowledgments.} The authors would like to thank Mario Bonk for his encouragement to write this expository article and for several helpful remarks.
+We are also grateful to the anonymous referee for many comments which considerably improved the exposition.